Surrender and Serenity

 Love Your Liver explores a full range of therapies to support clearing excess heat and pitta from the liver, which is actually the seat (home) of anger in the body.
 As a result, this resource is typically quite relevant to the process of balancing excess pitta in the channel of the mind.

 An Ayurvedic Guide to Stress Management explores fantastic tools for reducing stress and for changing our relationship with stressful situations.
 Stress is frequently a trigger for anger and irritability.
 If this is the case for you, consider using this resource to support your healing process.

 Balancing Insufficient Sleep is an extremely useful resource if you feel that your emotional volatility is negatively impacting your ability to get proper rest.

 Vibrant Heart explores the critical connection between the mind, the heart, and the subtle channels of the energetic body.
 This article can be an insightful resource, and also offers practical guidance on how to balance emotional volatility with more attention on the heart center.

-Our Soothe Your Skin Guide is full of practical solutions for inflamed and irritated skin, which is often a reflection of the same types of imbalances that lead to anger and irritability—excess heat and excess pitta both in the liver and throughout the system.
+Banyan's Soothe Your Skin Guide is full of Ayurvedic insight on caring for the skin, which can often reflect the same types of imbalances that lead to anger and irritability—excess heat and excess pitta both in the liver and throughout the system.

 The Importance of Healthy Digestion introduces the concept of agni (which is the very foundation of health) and offers an in-depth exploration of the importance of tending to yours—which can be very useful when there is excess heat in the body.
 And yes, it is possible for agni to be too hot.

-Our Summer Season Guide suggests a number of strategies for pacifying pitta and for staying cool, grounded and nourished—both mind and body—during the potentially aggravating summer season.
+Banyan's Summer Season Guide suggests a number of strategies for pacifying pitta and for staying cool, grounded, and nourished—both mind and body—during the potentially aggravating summer season.